 Try attaching a tissue to the end of a flashlight using a rubber band.
 This will result in a much more even lighting, similar to the ambiance of the sun.

-In the photo above, light bounced off of the reflective black surface.
+In the photo above, light bounced off of the reflective surface.
 This was a great source of light, since I didn't want any of the lighting to be too harsh.
-The light also resulted in a cool reflection below the desk.
+The light also resulted in a warm reflection below the desk.

 You can also use a store-bought or homemade reflector like a mirror, to reflect light in the direction you want it to go.